 Optimizing with View Hierarchy

 View Hierarchy also helps you identify slow render performance.
 You start by looking at the View nodes with red or yellow performance indicators to identify the slower View objects.
 As you step through your application, you can judge if a View is consistently slow or slow only in certain circumstances.
+The View Hierarchy window also helps you find performance issues.
+Just by looking at the performance indicators (the dots) for each View node, you can see which View objects are the slowest to measure, layout, and draw.
+From that, you can quickly identify the problems you should look at first.

 Examining and Designing User Interfaces with Pixel Perfect